ryazlee/t-recs/docs/dev_guide.md

    yarn install
    ```

 3. **Environment Variables**: Create a `.env.local` file in the root directory and add any necessary environment variables.
-You can refer to `.env.example` for guidance on what variables are needed.
+Contact @ryazlee for the `.env.local` file.

 4. **Run the Development Server**: Start the development server to see the application in action.